 “No one ever bothered to ask the users of public space what they need.
 No dialogue was ever started.
 Citizens don’t have to decide, but they do need to enter into a process of dialogue,” said Ares Kalandides.
-In discussing the management of public spaces, he noted, “How this management functions and who undertakes it is of great importance.
+While discussing the management of public spaces, he noted, “How this management functions and who undertakes it is of great importance.
 We have seen that the more diversified the management body is, the more successful it tends to be, because it becomes more inclusive.”

 During the discussion, SNF Co-President Andreas Dracopoulos mentioned, “Governments come and go, but they are there to serve.”
 Adding, “There is a so-called ‘ownership,’ which is about more than property, because it is simultaneously the duty of every citizen, not only to enjoy the space, but also to respect and maintain it in their own way.
 It’s a way of life.”
 Referring to the SNFCC as a prime example of public-private partnership, Andreas Dracopoulos said, “There are many problems and if we do not all work together, things will not work out well.
 For the SNFCC, this was our vision to engage people in the process from the beginning, and I think it is a very good example, not only in terms of the end result, but also in terms of how it was ‘built’ and delivered to the Greek people.
 A lot of work needs to be done to cultivate a sense of contribution needed to create a park that truly belongs to the people.”
 Lastly, Andreas Dracopoulos added, “We often say that citizens must respect public space, but it is now clear that public space must also respect citizens.
 The library at the SNFCC, which is both a research and a lending library - meaning that it is intended as a space for people to visit - was quickly embraced by young people who filled the library in an wonderful way.
 For me, the Library has not yet lived up to the expectations of the people who came and embraced it.”

-“A shared space, a public space, is an essential part of modern democratic life,” mentioned Eric Klinenberg, Professor of Social Studies at New York University, via a prerecorded interview screened during the event.
+“A shared space, a public space, is an essential part of modern democratic life,” mentioned Eric Klinenberg, Professor of Social Studies at New York University, via a pre-recorded interview screened during the event.
 Referring to the management of public space by western culture, he commented that, unfortunately, “Too many parts of western society have been exclusive and segregated, and have cut people off from those places,” while in terms of the challenge for both the developing and the developed world he stated, “We live in a diverse society, a multicultural, multiethnic society, that can often be polarized.
 The challenge for us, I think, is now to try and put the pieces back together and develop some kind of a common vision, a sense of linked fate.
 And that I think is the challenge of the 21st century.”

-*The opinions expressed by DIALOGUES participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.